mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 miactl marketplace apply -f myMarketplaceItem.json
 ```

-A message will confirm the operation, returning some informations:
+A message will confirm the operation, returning some information:
 ```
 1 of 1 items have been successfully applied: